-Politics, Industry Backlash, Stall White House Ban On Flavored Vaping Products
+Politics, Industry Backlash Stall White House Ban On Flavored Vaping Products

 "It would be a pretty significant hit in an election year for a guy that's focused on deregulation, spurring economic growth and not killing jobs," Blair says.

-Big tobacco is also part of this story, says the American Lung Association's Billings.
+Big Tobacco is also part of this story, says the American Lung Association's Billings.

 "The largest tobacco companies in the world, like Altria and [R.J.]
 Reynolds, are major players in the e-cigarette business, along with these vape shops," he says.